eduvpn/documentation/API_V3.md

 The VPN servers provide an API protected with
 [OAuth 2.1](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1/), currently
 in draft.
-If the application implemented [APIv2](API.md) it will also work with APIv3.
+If the application implemented OAuth for [APIv2](API.md) it will also work as-is with APIv3.

+The _only_ difference is that refresh tokens are renewed when a refresh token is being used, and before the same refresh token could be used multiple times, but rudimentary tests with existing eduVPN/Let's Connect! applications showed that all of them properly support this.
+It can't hurt to make 100% sure though.

 # Endpoint Discovery